Cystinosis: Diagnosis

+Infants with Fanconi syndrome and failure to thrive; ophthalmologic findings (corneal crystals) support the diagnosis.

+Measurement of leukocyte cystine levels: the diagnostic biochemical test is elevated cystine concentration in isolated white blood cells (leukocytes).

+Genetic testing: molecular analysis of CTNS confirms the diagnosis and allows for carrier testing and prenatal diagnosis.

+Additional testing: renal function and tubular markers, slit-lamp eye exam, thyroid function tests, and assessments for other systemic complications.

+Complications

+These complications often develop despite renal replacement therapy:

+Ocular: corneal cystine crystal deposition causes photophobia, eye irritation, and decreased corneal sensitivity; crystals are visible on slit-lamp examination.

+Endocrine: hypothyroidism is common; growth hormone deficiency and diabetes mellitus may occur later.

+Myopathy and swallowing difficulties from progressive proximal muscle weakness and distal involvement in adults.

+Neurologic: speech delay, cognitive impairment, and ataxia may appear in older children and adults.

+Other: hepatomegaly, pancreatitis, and gonadal dysfunction have been reported.

 Genetics

 Cystinosis has an autosomal recessive pattern of inheritance.

 Cystinosis occurs due to a mutation in the gene CTNS, located on chromosome 17, which codes for cystinosin, the lysosomal cystine transporter.
 Symptoms are first seen at about 3 to 18 months of age with profound polyuria (excessive urination), followed by poor growth, photophobia, and ultimately kidney failure by age 6 years in the nephropathic form.

 All forms of cystinosis (nephropathic, juvenile and ocular) are autosomal recessive, which means that the trait is located on an autosomal chromosome, and only an individual who inherits two copies of the gene – one from both parents – will have the disorder.
 There is a 25% risk of having a child with the disorder, when both parents are carriers of an autosomal recessive trait.